walkenho/walkenho.github.io/_posts/2023-04-15-building-a-meeting-organizer-app-with-streamlit.md

 ---
 title: >-
-    Building and Deploying a Meetup Organizer App Using Streamlit
+    Building and Deploying a Meetup Organizer App for London's PyData Meetup
 header:
   overlay_image: /images/meeting-attendance-organizer-app.png
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background